Reshusaini/TCL_Workshop_Basic-to-advance/README.md

  This perticular section of the script dum the  process the clocks and dump it into the the .csv file Check the snippet of code here given below
  ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/16490439-b8c5-4bff-ba38-bdc20e6a5627)
- When run the scirpt wit the command ./TCLbox openMSP430_design_details.csv here is the outcome of the performing task and how the script works on the clock section and dumping on the .csv file.
+ When run the scirpt with the command over the terminal: ./TCLbox openMSP430_design_details.csv here is the outcome of the performing task and how the script works on the clock section and dumping on the .csv file.

  ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/db9cdab7-7bb5-4ab3-86e5-9cf92617efb6)